moodah/AMT_Gamification/tests/README.md

 ### JMeter

 This part tests the high load and concurrency of the platform.
-It is only composed of a JMeter script, which ...
+It is only composed of a JMeter script, which initialize a new application and add some event types.
+Then, it starts to add events with several concurrents threads.

+This test showed us that there is no concurrency problem with the most problematic part of the API.
+Add events will be the most used endpoint of the application.
+At the end of the test, the user points are correct.

+The JMeter script is located under the `jmeter/` sub-folder.
+To use it, it's necessary to configure the URL to the API inside JMeter.

 ### MochaJS